2nd Marine Division (South Korea)

-The 2nd Marine Infantry Division (제2해병사단; Hanja: 第2海兵師團), also known as Blue Dragon Division (청룡부대; Hanja: 青龍部隊), is an infantry division of the Republic of Korea Marine Corps.
+The 2nd Marine Infantry Division (제2해병사단; Hanja: 第2海兵師團), also known as Blue Dragon Division (청룡부대; Hanja: 青龍部隊) or more literally the Aqua (color) Dragon Division, is an infantry division of the Republic of Korea Marine Corps.

 History

 On June 1, 1965, Prime Minister of South Vietnam Nguyễn Cao Kỳ requested military aid from South Korea.
 To support South Vietnam from communist North Vietnam, Korea State Council agreed to send a Division and its supporting units on July 2, and National Assembly of South Korea made final decision to send troops on August 13.

 On August 17, the Republic of Korea Marine Corps attached various battalions, companies, and platoons to the 2nd Marine Regiment to increase its size to a brigade.
 The Marine Corps originally planned battalion to regiment size unit, but reports from Vietnam said that separating army and Marines was more appropriate to operate.

 With President Park Chung-hee in attendance, the 2nd Marine Brigade was formally activated at the ROK Marine Corps training camp at Pohang on September 20, 1965.